2107 - Family Medical Leave Act / California Family Rights Act

 - for FMLA only, work at a location in the United States or in any territory or possession of the United States where at least 50 employees are employed by the employer within 75 miles.

 An employee is eligible for FMLA/CFRA leave when the employee has worked for an employer for a total of 12 months following the date of hire, even with a break in service after the date of hire.
 In addition, the employee must have physically worked at least a minimum of 1,250 hours in the past year.

 The statutory requirement is that employee eligibility determinations be made “as of the date leave commences.”
-If an employee reaches the 12-month eligibility requirement while on leave, the leave period prior to meeting the requirement is non-FMLA leave, and the leave period after the requirement is fulfilled is FMLA leave.
-With the exception of administrative time off (ATO), periods of leave, including paid leave due to job-related accidents or injuries, do not count towards the 1,250 hours requirement.
-However, they do count towards the 12 months of employment requirement.
+If an employee reaches the 12-month eligibility requirement while on leave, the leave period prior to meeting the requirement is non-FMLA/CFRA leave, and the leave period after the requirement is fulfilled is FMLA/CFRA leave.
+Except for administrative time off (ATO) while under investigation (i.e., pending a department-initiated investigation or fitness for duty), periods of leave, including paid leave due to job-related accidents or injuries, do not count towards the 1,250 hours requirement.
+Paid time off documented as ATO for reasons such as COVID-19 illness, telework unavailable, emergency ATO due to fires, etc. do not count towards the 1,250-hour requirement.
+However, the paid time off does count towards the 12 months of employment requirement.

 Example: An employee requests FMLA/CFRA leave but has only worked for the employer 11 months and does not meet the 12-month requirement for FMLA/CFRA.
 The FMLA/CFRA leave is denied.
 The employee is allowed to take a non-FMLA/CFRA leave.
 During the time taken for the non-FMLA/CFRA leave the employee meets the